peterhcharlton/starter-hugo-academic/content/extras/intro_to_pulse_wave_modelling_transcript.md

 2. **Designing algorithms**: Designing algorithms to assess vascular age, by developing them using data from simulated subjects across a wide range of ages, and a wide range of cardiovascular properties.
 3. **Investigating algorithm performance**: Investigating which cardiovascular properties can affect algorithm performance.

-In this session I'll provide a brief overview of how this particular model works, and then demonstrate its utility through three case studies.
+In this session I'll provide a brief overview of how this particular model works, and then demonstrate its utility through case studies.
 I'll conclude with some thoughts on the limitations, benefits and opportunities of this type of modelling.

 ## Accompanying Resources

 You may find it helpful to have the [slides](/slides/intro_to_pulse_wave_modelling_slides/) in front of you.

 During the session I'll ask a few questions, which you can contribute to either verbally, or through the [online poll](https://app.sli.do/event/1zunclmb).
 Do feel free to interrupt at any point.

+---

 ## 1D Modelling